efliks/dark-harmony/README.md

 written by a teenager.
 I had to remove the sound code, which was buggy and never worked properly.
 Maybe I will add it again if I find some time.

-In the meantime, enjoy Dark Harmony in all its glory!
+In the meantime, enjoy Dark Harmony!

 <div align="center">
     <img src="showcase.gif" />